Construction begins on Medina 405 private social club at the historic Snell Arcade in St. Pete

 The project team also includes St. Pete architect Paul Ries of AHA Architecture Studio and Rod Huffman of St. Pete-based Huffman General Contractors.

 Membership at the club will be selective and application-based.
+Pricing has not been announced yet.

 Those interested in becoming members can apply through Medina 405’s website.